Coronavirus/Covid19 School Closures

 Number Fun utilises the power of music, helping children to learn mathematics in a brain-friendly way.
 Children just can't get it out of their heads (as Kylie would say!)

 When parents use Number Fun to build on classroom time, they frequently tell us how deeply satisfying it is to see the children enjoying and progressing in their learning.

 Ready to join?

 Can I try Number Fun for free?

-Usually not, bur during the Covid19 school closures we are offering 30 days access at no charge during which time you will be offered the opportunity to purchase further access into the future.
+Usually not, bur during the Covid19 school closures we are offering 30 days access at no charge.

 My internet is not great - will Number Fun work for me?